-Microbiology, Developmental Psychology, Composition I: 2 of these 3 but be completed prior to entering the program.
-Composition II, Speech and Humanities or Fine Arts Elective: These courses may be taken prior to the semester indicated but no later than the semester in which they are listed.
+Microbiology, Developmental Psychology, Composition I: 2 of these 3 must be completed prior to entering the program.
+The Humanities or Fine Arts elective may be taken prior to the semester indicated but no later than the semester in which it is listed.
 All coursework must be completed with a "C" or better.
 Failure to successfully complete the Clinical Math Exams will result in a clinical failure and dismissal from the nursing program.
 Students must also complete a state mandated jurisprudence exam with a score of 75 in order to take the NCLEX-RN.